-- The HIRS ACA [12] is described by the project owners, the National Security Agency, as a proof of - 750 concept/prototype intended to spur interest and adoption of Trusted Computing Group standards that - 751 leverage the TPM.
-It is intended for testing and development purposes only, such as this prototype - demonstration, and is not intended for production environments.
-The ACA's functionality supports the - 753 provisioning of both the TPM 1.2 and TPM 2.0 with an Attestation Identity Credential (AIC); however, in - 754 this prototype we have only exercised TPM 2.0 capabilities. - 755 The HIRS ACA includes a flexible validation policy configuration capability, and in this demonstration's - defined scenarios, is configured to enforce the Validation of Endorsement and Platform Credentials to - 757 illustrate a supply chain validation capability. - 758 The HIRS ACA project is comprised of multiple components and services that are utilized in this - 759 prototype demonstration.
-The first component, named the TPM Provisioner, is a software utility
+The HIRS ACA [12] is described by the project owners, the National Security Agency, as a proof of concept/prototype intended to spur interest and adoption of Trusted Computing Group standards that leverage the TPM.
+It is intended for testing and development purposes only, such as this prototype demonstration, and is not intended for production environments.
+The ACA's functionality supports the provisioning of both the TPM 1.2 and TPM 2.0 with an Attestation Identity Credential (AIC) as defined by the TCG; however, in this prototype we have only exercised TPM 2.0 capabilities.

+The HIRS ACA includes a flexible validation policy configuration capability, and in this demonstration's defined scenarios, is configured to enforce the Validation of Endorsement and Platform Credentials to illustrate a supply chain validation capability.

-- 760 executed on the target computing device.
-It takes control of the TPM if it is not already owned and 761 requests an AIC for the TPM from the Attestation Certificate Authority (ACA, described below).
-The 762 Provisioner communicates with the ACA through a REST API interface to complete the transaction.
-As 763 part of the transaction, the TPM Provisioner reads the Endorsement Key credentials from the TPM's 764 non-volatile random-access memory (NVRAM) and interrogates the computing device's hardware, 765 network, firmware, and OS info for platform validation.
-The previous version of this publication 766 documented the TPM Provisioner as applied to acceptance testing of the computing devices.
-In this 767 revision, we demonstrate the use of a pre-release version of a Windows-based version of the TPM 768 Provisioner for continuous monitoring-based scenarios. - 769 The ACA is the server component that issues AICs to validated devices holding a TPM.
-It performs TCG-770 based supply chain validation of connecting clients by validating endorsement and Platform Credentials.
-771 The ACA is in alignment with the TCG EK Credential Profile For TPM Family 2.0 specification to ensure 772 the endorsement key used by the TPM was placed there by the manufacturer.
-It also aligns with TCG 773 Platform Attribute Credential Profile Specification Version 1.1 Revision 15 [13] while processing platform 774 credentials to verify the provenance of the system's hardware components, such as the motherboard 775 and chassis, by comparing measured component information against the manufacturers, models, and 776 serial numbers listed in the Platform Credential. - Finally, the ACA Dashboard is the Endorsement and Platform Credential policy configuration front end, enabling the IT administrator to view all validation reports, credentials, and trust chains.
-IT administrators also use this interface to upload, and if necessary, remove certificate trust chains and endorsement and platform credentials. - Figure 4-3 presents a high-level view of how the HIRS system integrates with our prototype demonstration.
+The HIRS ACA project is comprised of multiple components and services that are utilized in this prototype demonstration.
+The first component, named the TPM Provisioner, is a software utility executed on the target computing device.
+It takes control of the TPM if it is not already owned and requests an AIC for the TPM from the Attestation Certificate Authority (ACA, described below).
+The Provisioner communicates with the ACA through a REST API interface to complete the transaction.
+As part of the transaction, the TPM Provisioner reads the Endorsement Key credentials from the TPM's non-volatile random-access memory (NVRAM) and interrogates the computing device's hardware, network, firmware, and OS info for platform validation.
+The first phase of this project documented the TPM Provisioner as applied to acceptance testing of the computing devices.
+In the second phase, we demonstrated the use of a pre-release version of a Windows-based version of the TPM Provisioner for continuous monitoring-based scenarios.

+The ACA is the server component that issues AICs to validated devices holding a TPM.
+It performs TCGbased supply chain validation of connecting clients by validating endorsement and Platform Credentials.
+The ACA is in alignment with the TCG EK Credential Profile For TPM Family 2.0 specification to ensure the endorsement key used by the TPM was placed there by the manufacturer.
+It also aligns with TCG Platform Attribute Credential Profile Specification Version 1.1 Revision 15 [13] while processing platform credentials to verify the provenance of the system's hardware components, such as the motherboard and chassis, by comparing measured component information against the manufacturers, models, and serial numbers listed in the Platform Credential.

+Finally, the ACA Dashboard is the Endorsement and Platform Credential policy configuration front end, enabling the IT administrator to view all validation reports, credentials, and trust chains.
+IT administrators also use this interface to upload, and if necessary, remove certificate trust chains and endorsement and platform credentials.

+Figure 4-3 presents a high-level view of how the HIRS system integrates with our prototype demonstration.

-783 Figure 4-3 HIRS ACA Platform
+Figure 4-3 HIRS ACA Platform